A8DO/CaptchaGenerator/README.md

+# CaptchaGenerator

-# this is a simple CaptchaGenerator using Vanilla JavaScript
+this is a simple CaptchaGenerator using Vanilla JavaScript;